Isle of Anglesey

 Anglesey (Welsh: Ynys Môn) is an island off the north-west coast of Wales.
 With an area of 276 square miles.
 It is by far the largest island of Wales and the fifth-largest island in the British Isles (and the largest outside Scotland).
-Anglesey is also the largest island in the Irish Sea by area, and the second most populous island in the Irish Sea.
-The population at the 2011 census was 69,751.
+Anglesey is also the largest island in the Irish Sea by area, and the second most populous island in the Irish Sea, with a population of around 70,000.
 Two bridges span the Menai Strait, connecting the island to the mainland:.

 Cemlyn Nature Reserve

 Famous for its tern colony which has held roseate terns.

 Graig Eithin, Mynydd Bodafon, Llanerchymedd, Anglesey LL71 8BG

 Best Birdwatching Sites in North Wales